willkg/douglas/docs/config_variables.rst

    (optional) string

-   If you have installed Pyblosxom on your web server using your distribution's package manager or Python setuptools then you don't need to set the codebase variable.
+   If you have installed Douglas on your web server using your distribution's package manager or Python setuptools then you don't need to set the codebase variable.

-   If you cannot install Pyblosxom on your web server then you can save the Pyblosxom source code to a location on your server and use the codebase setting instead.
-The codebase setting tells the Python interpreter where to find the Pyblosxom codebase.
-This should be the full path to where the Pyblosxom directory is on your system.
-It should be the path to the directory that holds the "Pyblosxom" directory (note the case--uppercase P lowercase b!).
+   If you cannot install Douglas on your web server then you can save the Douglas source code to a location on your server and use the codebase setting instead.
+The codebase setting tells the Python interpreter where to find the Douglas codebase.
+This should be the full path to where the Douglas directory is on your system.
+It should be the path to the directory that holds the "Douglas" directory (note the case--uppercase P lowercase b!).

-   For example, if you untarred Pyblosxom into ``/home/joe/pyblosxom-1.5/``, then the Pyblosxom (uppercase P and lowercase b) directory should be in ``/home/joe/pyblosxom-1.5/`` and you would set your codebase variable like this::
+   For example, if you untarred Douglas into ``/home/joe/douglas-1.5/``, then the Douglas (uppercase P and lowercase b) directory should be in ``/home/joe/douglas-1.5/`` and you would set your codebase variable like this::

-      py["codebase"] = "/home/joe/pyblosxom-1.5/"
+      py["codebase"] = "/home/joe/douglas-1.5/"

 Blog configuration